rmordona/myrepo/cs410/share/README.md

 * POS-tags for words from nltk.stem.wordnet.WordNetLemmatizer may not always match those POS-tags from nltk.corpus.sentiwordnet, e.g. love (n) does not equate to love(v)

-* The algorithm does not consider collocation at this moment.

-* We will be looking at nltk.sentiment.vader for Sentiment Insensity to see if it boosts polarity

 ## licensing:

 This project is released under the terms of the MIT Open Source License.
 View LICENSE.txt for more information.